N02870941/mazes/docs/README.md

-In essence, this algorithm starts at a vertex `u`, randomly visits an adjacent vertex `v` that has not been visited yet - destroying barriers (walls of pixels) between the current and previous vertex to create an edge, and repeats this until all vertices are visited and we have a spanning tree.
+In essence, this algorithm starts at a vertex `u`, randomly visits an adjacent vertex `v` that has not been visited yet - destroying barriers (walls of pixels) between the current and previous vertices to create an edge, and repeats this until all vertices are visited and we have a spanning tree.

 <p align="center">
   <img src="img/png/maze-dfs.png"><br>
   <i>A maze generated with DFS and solved with A*.</i>
 </p>

-The above algorithm can be written as DFS, BFS, or even a hybrid. if implemented with DSF, the resulting maze will have a longer solution path, but relatively "easy" to solve by a computer using graph algorithms because there is a lower brancing factor.
-This means dead ends are relatively short, and there are less paths that are seemingly reasonable.
+The above algorithm can be written as DFS, BFS, or even a hybrid. if implemented with DFS, the resulting maze will have a longer solution path, but relatively "easy" to solve by a computer using graph algorithms because there is a lower brancing factor.
+This means dead ends are relatively short, and there are less paths that are seemingly reasonable but lead no where.
 Instead, the solution may take many twists and turns around the entire maze to get to the target.
 We see there are less highlighted squares, meaning the path finding algorithm did not visit too many nodes that did not contribute to the final solution.

 <p align="center">
   <img src="img/png/maze-bfs.png"><br>